GeoRouv/game-of-life/README.md

 ## Compilation and Run:

-	Serial: Compile with $make and execute as follows: $./golSerial
+	Serial: Compile with $ make and execute as follows: $ ./golSerial

 	MPI: We also include the lines of code that make the reduction.
-	Compile with $make and execute as follows: $mpiexec -f machines -n <Processes> ./golMpi
+	Compile with $ make and execute as follows: $ mpiexec -f machines -n <Processes> ./golMpi

 	OpenMP: We do not include the lines of code that make the reduction.
-	Compile with $make and execute as follows: $mpiexec -f machines -n <Processes> ./golOpenMP
+	Compile with $ make and execute as follows: $ mpiexec -f machines -n <Processes> ./golOpenMP

 	Cuda: We have not included the lines of code that make the reduction.
-	Compile with make and execute as follows: $./golCuda
+	Compile with make and execute as follows: $ ./golCuda